screwdriver-cd/guide/docs/user-guide/FAQ.md

 ## How do I start a pipeline manually?

-To start a build manually, click the Start button on your pipeline page.
-Starting a pipeline starts all jobs with `~commit` event trigger.
+To start a build manually, you can either click the "Start" button on your pipeline page or click on a build bubble and choose "Start pipeline from here" from the dropdown.
+Then click "Yes" to confirm.
+Starting a pipeline using the first option starts all jobs with `~commit` event trigger.

+Clicking the start button:
 ![Start a pipeline](./assets/start-pipeline.png)

+See *How do I rerun a build?* section for the second option.

 ## How do I update a pipeline repo and branch?